Questions You May Have About The Christian Learning Center

 We teach the basic fundamentals of the Christian faith based on God’s Word and submit to the authority of the scriptures and not any one denomination.
 Our students represent a variety of local churches and some are unchurched.

-We are a 501(c)3 non-profit organization.
-100% of our support comes from donations from individuals, businesses, organizations, and churches within the community.
-The CLC is a teaching ministry currently open to all youth in the Cousins Middle School and Theme School (6-8th grades) communities.
+The CLC is a teaching ministry currently offering one class Monday - Friday per semester for middle school students at two locations.
+The class is open to all youth in the Cousins Middle School and Theme School (6-8th grades) communities.
+We also offer a high school Bible class in-person on Mondays and through interactive distance-learning Tuesdays-Fridays.
+It is open to all high school students in Newton County.
 In the future, we plan to become available to all Newton County secondary students.